IndieSmiths/nodezator/README.md

 - causes Nodezator to crash;
 - representing something malfunctioning or not working at all;

-...then, please, use [github issues][] to submit an issue as soon as possible.
+...then, please, use [GitHub issues][] to submit an issue as soon as possible.

 Please, include as much information as you can: